vignettes/leaflet_shading_polygon.Rmd

 SpatialLines and crop lines that were over a hole using library

-rgeos. by converting the SpatialLines
+rgeos. by converting the SpatialLines and

-to sf::sfc
+SpatialPolygon to sf::sfc objects, applying

-, and then converting the resulting
+sf::st_intersection, and then converting the resulting

-object back to SpatialLines
+sf::sfc object back to SpatialLines.

 I had to account for multiple polygons and thus created a dataframe with the SpatialLines to record original polygons ID.
 Thus, the number of features in the SpatialLines is not the same than the original SpatialPolygons but the ID column should allow to retrieve the correct polygon and define common colors for instance.